InsecurityAsso/inshack-2018/misc/insa-access-control/public-files/description.md

 This is an on-site challenge.
 Join us!

-What allowed you to stay here ?
+What allowed you to stay here?